Im-Mohammed/Digital_Image_Processing/README.md

 ## 🙋‍♂️ About Me

 Hi, I'm **Mohammed** 👋

-An enthusiastic learner passionate about AI, Data Science, and building real-world applications that make tech easier to understand.
+-An enthusiastic learner passionate about AI, Data Science, and building real-world applications that make tech easier to understand.
 ---

 ## ⭐️ If You Like This